STARTUPS & TECHNOLOGY

-She is an entrepreneur and Managing Director at Powershift Group, a venture studio that founds, funds, and grows early-stage companies.
+She is an entrepreneur and Managing Director at Powershift Group, a technology venture studio that founds, funds, and grows early-stage companies.
 She has worked for seven years on the early operations team to launch startups, as well as scout for opportunities to buy, build, or partner for new technologies in the Powershift portfolio.
 She is also a fellow at Next Wave Impact Fund, a venture capital firm focused on both social impact and financial returns.
 In 2015 she created a young professionals’ networking app called The Dime Club.
 In 2016 she cofounded a coworking startup called Switch Cowork, that turns under-utilized restaurants into shared work spaces.
 In 2019 Christa became part of the first graduating class of Venture Capital School, a partnership launched by BerkleyLaw and the National Venture Capital Association, hosted at University of Michigan’s Ross School of Business.
 In 2018 Christa became part of the founding member group for the invite-only, emerging tech division, "Emerging REALITY", a week-long young leadership initiative hosted in Israel by the Schusterman Foundation.
 She is a scholarship recipient and alumna of Project Entrepreneur 2017, a UBS and Rent the Runway intensive program in NYC that supports female founders.
 Other affiliations include the Forbes Business Council, Austin Asian Chamber of Commerce, Texas State University Alumni Board, and Austin Under 40 Awards judge committee.